hanshanley/hanshanley.github.io/_pages/about.md

 Updates
 ======
-* [TATA: Stance Detection via Topic-Agnostic and Topic-Aware Embeddings]() accepted to Main Proceedings of [EMNLP 2023](https://2023.emnlp.org/)!
+* [TATA: Stance Detection via Topic-Agnostic and Topic-Aware Embeddings]() accepted to the Main Proceedings of [EMNLP 2023](https://2023.emnlp.org/)!
 See you in Singapore!
 * I am TAing [CS265: Randomized Algorithms and Probabilistic Analysis at Stanford.](https://web.stanford.edu/class/cs265/)
 * Preprint of [Specious Sites: Tracking the Spread and Sway of Spurious News Stories at Scale](https://www.hanshanley.com/files/Specious_Sites.pdf)
 * Preprint of [Twits, Toxic Tweets, and Tribal Tendencies: Trends in Politically Polarized Posts on Twitter](https://www.hanshanley.com/files/CSCW_Twits.pdf)